-Offers courses leading to the baccalaureate degree (B.A.) with a concentration in one of three areas: Print and Online Journalism; Public Relations and Advertising, and Radio, Television and Film.
-Minor programs are available in English and several other disciplines within the University.
+Offers courses leading to the baccalaureate degree (B.A.) with a concentration in one of three areas: journalism, public relations & strategic communication, and multimedia & digital communications.
+Minor programs are available in english and several other disciplines within the University.

-The department offers courses in desktop publishing, photojournalism, radio and television production, public relations, non-linear editing, web design, and advertising copy writing.
+The department offers courses in multimedia publishing, photography for multimedia, multimedia production, public relations, non-linear editing, web design, and advertising copy writing.
 Students will have many opportunities before graduation to develop professional skills.
 We offer a fully functioning television production studio and control room; WHCJ-FM, the university's radio station and Tiger's Roar, SSU's award-winning student newspaper.
 We also offer public relations and advertising experience both in and out of the classroom through internships, volunteer opportunities and classroom projects.

 The department intends for students to:

 - Understand the historical, theoretical, and applied aspects of their chosen mass media concentration.

 - Acquire technical and applied mastery in one or more of the department's areas of concentration- online journalism, audio/video production, and public relations & advertising.

 - Internalize the university's and department's core curriculum to provide them with a well- rounded education based on the liberal arts with electives and minors outside their mass communications majors.